LycheeOrg/LycheeOrg.github.io/docs/contributions.md

 <p><img alt="Screenshot" src="img/contribute7.png" /></p>
 </li>

-<li>Fill-in and submit the pull request.
+<li>Fill in and submit the pull request.

 <ol style="margin-left:1em">
 <li>Make sure that the base repository is the one from <code>LycheeOrg</code> on the branch <code>master</code>.</li>